PaulBenHill/cyclops/README.md

         - dps.csv - Raw dps data using for the dps report in CSV format.
         - parsed.txt - Log files parsed into internal format.
 Useful for finding missed log messages.
 Look for, Unparsed.
         - summary.db - An Sqlite version 3.2+ database of all the data currently collected.
 Everything is tied together by the summary_key field in the table, Summary.

+### Index.html
+      Default landing page of the web server.
+Default: http://127.0.0.1:11227
+      - Lists all summaries in your "output" directory
+      - You can upload new logs for processing
+      - Actions:
+        - Drop down will list any directory you have previous uploaded files.
+        - Parse Directory - Parse every file in the select directory.
+        - Parse Newest File In Directory - Parse the last file modified.
+Usually this is the last played session.
+        - Text field is for copying the full path of the file or directory for uploading.
+You MUST provide the full path.
+          - Use Control+Shift+C in the File Explorer to get the full path.
+        Parse File - Parse a single file
+        Parse Directory - Parse all files in a directory.
+Afterwards, the directory will appear in the drop down list.

 ### Summary.html
-        - Attack Summary - Global combat totals for this session
+        - Attack Summary - Global totals for this session
         - Attack Summary By Power - Combat totals per power
         - DPS using an interval of \<interval\> - DPS (Damage per second) when the gap between damage log messages is less than the interval.
 Example, you attack a spawn, defeat them, wait 60 seconds, then attack another spawn.
 That would be considered two DPS sessions with an interval of 60.
+        - Damage Dealt By Type - Damage done to mobs sorted by damage type.
+        - Damage Taken By Type - Damage dealt to the player by damage type.
+        - Damage Taken By Mob - General summary of damage dealt to the player by each mob.
+        - Damage Taken By Mob Power - Detailed break down of damage dealt to the player by each mob's power.

+### Notes
+        - I round all numbers to the nearest whole number.
+Using rounding functions, not truncation.
+This does introduce small difference between the tool values and what you would get if you added the log values up manually.
+Around +/- 2%.
+        - If you want to investigate the database directly.
+A good tool is https://www.sqlitestudio.pl/